gdprsdk/android-gdpr-library/README.md

   <img src="gdpr_demo_1.png" width="276" height="490"/>
 </p>
 <p align="center">
   The Demo app has 1 simple screen.
-This screen shows the current GDPR consent string and shows how to set this app as being GDPR applicable.
-Clicking on the 'Privacy Settings' button invokes the sdk by start the GDPR CMP Activity for gathering consent from user (below).
+This screen shows the current GDPR consent string and shows how to set this app as being subject to GDPR policy.
+Clicking on the 'Privacy Settings' button invokes the sdk by starting the GDPR CMP Activity for gathering consent from user (below).
 </p>
 <br/>